andreasmeid/academic-kickstart/content/publication/DtschMedWochenschr20_145_e116_Amelung_33022741/index.md

 ---
-title: "How complete is the Germany-wide standardised medication list ("Bundeseinheitlicher Medikationsplan")?
+title: "How complete is the Germany-wide standardised medication list (Bundeseinheitlicher Medikationsplan)?
 An analysis at hospital admission."
 authors:
 - Stefanie Amelung
 - Bianca Bender